-Promoting a sustainable U.S. blood system with sufficient surge capacity as a critical component of the healthcare system and emergency preparedness.
+Promoting a sustainable U.S. blood system as a critical component of the healthcare system and emergency preparedness.

 Promoting adequate coverage and payment policies for transfusion medicine and cellular therapies.

-Promoting policies that support the appropriate regulation and implementation of products and technologies for transfusion medicine and cellular therapies.
+Promoting policies that support the appropriate regulation and timely introduction of new products and safety technologies for transfusion medicine and cellular therapies.

-In addition, certain unnecessarily cumbersome, costly and outdated regulations make it especially difficult for blood centers, hospitals and companies to invest in promising new blood safety advances.
-AABB will urge FDA to update, and when appropriate revise or rescind regulations and guidances that: (1) do not result in increased safety; (2) are duplicative, outdated, unnecessary or overly burdensome; (3) unnecessarily restrict access to products and technologies, and (4) stifle innovation.
+- Revising regulations and guidances that: (1) do not result in increased safety, (2) are duplicative, outdated, unnecessary or overly burdensome; (3) unnecessarily restrict access to products and technologies; and (4) stifle innovation.

-Promoting policies that support patient and donor care and safety in transfusion medicine and cellular therapies.
+Promoting policies that advance patient and donor care and safety in transfusion medicine and cellular therapies.

-AABB’s steadfast commitment to improving patient and donor care and safety in transfusion medicine and cellular therapies is exemplified by our role as a global leader in standards setting, accreditation, implementation of quality systems and education.
-AABB develops standards for blood banks and transfusion services, cellular therapies, perioperative services, relationship testing, immunohematology reference laboratories, molecular testing and patient blood management.
+AABB’s steadfast commitment to improving patient and donor care and safety in transfusion medicine and cellular therapies is exemplified by our role as a global leader in setting standards, accreditation, implementation of quality systems and education.
+AABB develops standards for blood banks and transfusion services, cellular therapies, perioperative services, relationship testing, immunohematology reference laboratories, molecular testing and PBM.
 AABB’s accreditation programs are aimed at improving the quality and safety of the activities covered by the standards.
 Additionally, AABB educates the transfusion medicine and cellular therapies community on current science and best practices that support patient and donor care and safety.

 AABB advocates for policies that: